nixworks/public/news/2008/05/16/README.md

 ##### 10 people were shot
 ### [ 10 people were shot at a branch of the Rizal Commercial Banking Corporation (RCBC) in Cabuyao, Laguna, Philippines, with 9 dead and 1 in critical condition in what could be one of the bloodiest bank robberies in the nation's history. ](/news/2008/05/16/10-people-were-shot-at-a-branch-of-the-rizal-commercial-banking-corporation-rcbc-in-cabuyao-laguna-philippines-with-9-dead-and-1-in-cr.md)
-_Context: Rizal Commercial Banking Corporation, Cabuyao, Philippines, 10 people were shot, Laguna_
+_Context: Laguna, Rizal Commercial Banking Corporation, Philippines, Cabuyao, 10 people were shot_

 ##### Leonel Fernandez
 ### [ Leonel Fernandez is re-elected as the President of the Dominican Republic in the 2008 presidential election. ](/news/2008/05/16/leonel-ferna-ndez-is-re-elected-as-the-president-of-the-dominican-republic-in-the-2008-presidential-election.md)
-_Context: 2008 presidential election, President of the Dominican Republic, Leonel Fernandez_
+_Context: Leonel Fernandez, 2008 presidential election, President of the Dominican Republic_

 ##### Pipeline explosion
 ### [ A pipeline explosion near Lagos, Nigeria, kills up to 100 people. ](/news/2008/05/16/a-pipeline-explosion-near-lagos-nigeria-kills-up-to-100-people.md)
-_Context: Lagos, pipeline explosion, Nigeria_
+_Context: pipeline explosion, Nigeria, Lagos_

 ##### Aftershock
 ### [ A strong aftershock to the 2008 Sichuan earthquake knocks out roads and communications to some of the worst affected areas disrupting rescue efforts. ](/news/2008/05/16/a-strong-aftershock-to-the-2008-sichuan-earthquake-knocks-out-roads-and-communications-to-some-of-the-worst-affected-areas-disrupting-rescu.md)
-_Context: aftershock, deadly earthquake_
+_Context: deadly earthquake, aftershock_

 ##### United States
 ### [ Former United States Olympic sprinter Tim Montgomery is sentenced to 46 months imprisonment for his involvement in a check fraud and money laundering scheme. ](/news/2008/05/16/former-united-states-olympic-sprinter-tim-montgomery-is-sentenced-to-46-months-imprisonment-for-his-involvement-in-a-check-fraud-and-money.md)
-_Context: check fraud, Tim Montgomery, money laundering, sprint runner, United States, Olympic Games_
+_Context: sprint runner, Olympic Games, check fraud, money laundering, Tim Montgomery, United States_

 ##### United States
 ### [ The United States reaches a deal with North Korea to resume food aid with 500,000 tonnes of food to be sent to North Korea during the next year. ](/news/2008/05/16/the-united-states-reaches-a-deal-with-north-korea-to-resume-food-aid-with-500-000-tonnes-of-food-to-be-sent-to-north-korea-during-the-next.md)
-_Context: food aid, tonne, North Korea, United States_
+_Context: tonne, United States, North Korea, food aid_

 ##### State Peace and Development Council
 ### [ The State Peace and Development Council in Burma doubles the death toll from Cyclone Nargis to 78,000 with 55,917 people missing and 19,359 people injured. ](/news/2008/05/16/the-state-peace-and-development-council-in-burma-doubles-the-death-toll-from-cyclone-nargis-to-78-000-with-55-917-people-missing-and-19-359.md)